abhijitWakchaure/go-mod-merger/README.md

   "replace": {
     "github.com/project-flogo/core": "github.com/abhijitWakchaure/project-flogo-core",
     "github.com/project-flogo/flow": "github.com/abhijitWakchaure/project-flogo-flow"
+  },
+  "ignoreMajorVersionMismatch": ["github.com/project-flogo/core", "github.com/project-flogo/flow"],
+  "forceMaster": ["github.com/project-flogo/core", "github.com/project-flogo/flow"]
 }
-}
 ```

-This config will add the `replace` statements using above json object.
+This config will ignore the major version mismatch for all the packages in the array `ignoreMajorVersionMismatch` and will just pick the latest major version.
+It will directly use version as a `master` for packages in the array `forceMaster`.
+Also it will add the `replace packageA version => packageB version` statements for provided packages in the `replace` map.

 ## Artifacts

-The tool will create 3 artifacts: `go.mod`, `imports.go` and `depMismatch.json`
+The tool will create these artifacts: `go.mod`, `imports.go`, `depMismatch.json` and `allDeps.json`

 - go.mod: This mod file will have the given module name (if not specified default `dummy` will be used), current go version, direct and indirect dependencies.